Quantum recurrences and the arithmetic of Floquet dynamics: Introduction

-In this work, we provide a general tool to identify the existence of exact recurrences in Floquet quantum systems across a broad class of Hamiltonians and system dimensions, encompassing both integrable and non-integrable models.
-We leverage tools from algebraic field theory to develop our general framework for identifying exact recurrences in finite-dimensional quantum systems.
-While arithmetic methods have previously been employed to study quantum chaos in dynamical systems \cite{jens_aqc_1993, bogomolny_arithmetical_1997, marklof_arithmetic_2006}, our focus is fundamentally different: we ask whether exact recurrences in Floquet systems can be efficiently determined—and, crucially, when they can be ruled out altogether.
 To address this, we apply the theory of cyclotomic field extensions to the splitting field \cite{dummit_foote_abstract_2003} of the characteristic polynomial of the Floquet unitary.
-The degree of such extensions is intimately connected to the system’s potential for temporal periodicity.
-Using this approach, we rigorously determine, for a given Floquet unitary matrix $U$ with algebraic entries (a case that includes many physically relevant models), all possible values $n \in \mathbb{N}$ for which $U^n = \tau I$ for some global phase $\tau = e^{i\theta}$.
-The key strength of our method lies in its \textit{finiteness}: the candidate set of $n$ values is finite and fully checkable.
-If none of these satisfy the recurrence condition, we can conclusively rule out the existence of an exact recurrence for that system.
-Furthermore, we derive an upper bound on the values of $n$ that must be tested.
-Previous works on recurrence time gives only approximate scaling depending on system size \cite{gimeno_upper_2017,suskind_complexity_2018, levesque_rec_time_2025,ropotenko_the_2025}, whereas for the case of exact recurrence we provide the fixed upper bound expressed in terms of the system’s Hamiltonian parameters—providing a powerful diagnostic tool for probing recurrence structure in driven quantum systems.
+The degree of such an extension is intimately connected to the system’s potential for temporal periodicity.
+Critically, this does not require explicit knowledge of the eigenvalues -- it suffices to identify the number field to which the unitary matrix elements belong.
+Using this approach, we rigorously determine, for a given Floquet unitary matrix $U$ with algebraic entries (a case that includes many physically relevant models), all possible values $n \in \mathbb{N}$ for which $U^n = \tau I$ for some residual phase $\tau = e^{i\theta} \in \mathrm{U}(1)$.
+The key strength of our method lies in its \textit{finiteness}: the set of candidates for $n$ is finite and checkable.
+If none of the candidates satisfy the recurrence condition, the existence of an exact recurrence for that system can be conclusively ruled out.
+We furthermore derive an upper bound on the possible values of $n$ in terms of the system's Hamiltonian parameters and dimension, whereas previous work on recurrence times gives approximate scalings depending only on system size \cite{gimeno_upper_2017,suskind_complexity_2018, freedman_quantumrecurrent_2024,levesque_rec_time_2025,ropotenko_the_2025}.
+This provides a powerful diagnostic tool for probing recurrence structure in driven quantum systems.